data-apis/array-api/spec/API_specification/linear_algebra_functions.md

     -   a namedtuple (`sign`, `logabsdet`) whose

         -   first element must be an array containing a number representing the sign of the determinant.
-Must have shape `shape(x)[:-2]`.
         -   second element must be an array containing the determinant.
-Must have shape `shape(x)[:-2]`.

         For a real matrix, the sign of the determinant must be either `1`, `0`, or `-1`.
 If a determinant is zero, then the corresponding `sign` must be `0` and `logabsdet` must be `-infinity`.
 In all cases, the determinant must be equal to `sign * exp(logsabsdet)`.

-        The returned array must have a data type determined by {ref}`type-promotion` rules.
+        Each returned array must have shape `shape(x)[:-2]` and a data type determined by {ref}`type-promotion` rules.

 (function-solve)=
 ### solve()